Load multiple CSVs and write SQL

 Depending on how fast you can type, transforming a 1GB file can take less than 30 seconds in total.

-Analyze data and build charts from multiple CSV files
+Analyze data from multiple CSV files

 This is particularly useful when you get CSV files from multiple sources like your Bank, Stripe, and Paypal, and you want to reconcile them together.